 Our teachers are a fun, focused group of people with a variety of personalities and outlooks, each one well-suited for a spectrum of children and situations.
 While we have an organizing principle and standardized curricula for our various areas, we encourage our teachers to engage with students and use their individual professional talents.

 The center is colorful and the atmosphere upbeat which promotes a more relaxed environment.
-Struggles with school can cause anxiety about academics and we want to alleviate that with an engaging staff and a positive environment.
+Struggles with school can cause anxiety about academics and we want to alleviate that with engaging staff and a positive environment.

 Just because education is serious doesn’t mean it has to be boring.

 Our mission is to ignite hope in our students and their families through academic excellence.

 Julie has a BS in Special Education.
 She was a member of the Dean’s honor roll, and was a Teacher of the Year nominee at Edmond North High School.

 Her favorite subject is, “Math.
 All day, every day.”

 She loves when students “get it”, and seeing comfort and confidence grow in students.